odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/replenishment/lead_times.rst

 Lead times
 ==========

+.. |RFQ| replace:: :abbr:`RFQ (Request for Quotation)`

 Accurately forecasting delivery dates is vital for fulfilling customer expectations.
-In Odoo, the *Inventory* app allows for comprehensive lead time configuration, allowing coordination and planning of manufacturing orders, deliveries, and receptions.
+In Odoo, the **Inventory** app allows for comprehensive lead time configuration, allowing coordination and planning of manufacturing orders, deliveries, and receipts.

 Lead time types
 ===============